HYL13/CS766Spring2021/README.md

 ## Major changes compared with our proposal
 Given the limited time for the rest of the semester, it will be more feasible to complete a **comparative analysis** of the existing studies about map synthesis with cartographic design based on aerial images.
+Currently we are on the right track with the progress.
 We could continue to devise a novel, better GAN-related model for this application in the next step when time permits.

 Accordingly, based on the full observance of its historical development, this project can potentially contribute to building a general framework in this field, providing a comprehensive comparison of the feasibility of different models, and discovering the unrevealed considerations of factors for further efforts in future.